jbasen/Circadian-Lighting/README.md

 customer's system, where the dealer will profit from it, then I ask for simple payment of $100 ($105 if paid through Paypal).
 This payment licenses the dealer to use it on as many customer systems as they want.
 Anyone who pays for the module will also be provided with the full S# source code for the module.
-To arrange for payment please contact jay.m.basen@gmail.com
+Additional information on paying the license fee is available in the module help file

 This module is designed to simulate circadian lighting in a home.
 It tracks the sun and outputs the color temperature and brightness for smart bulbs to mimic the changes